rust-lang/book/nostarch/chapter05.md

-Here, we’re choosing to make the `width` method return `true` if the value in the instance’s `width` field is greater than `0` and `false` if the value is `0`: we can use a field within a method of the same name for any purpose.
+Here, we’re choosing to make the `width` method return `true` if the value in the instance’s `width` field is greater than `0` and `false` if the value is `0`: We can use a field within a method of the same name for any purpose.
 In `main`, when we follow `rect1.width` with parentheses, Rust knows we mean the method `width`.
 When we don’t use parentheses, Rust knows we mean the field `width`.